Governance

 With the exception of staff and parent governors all governors are elected by the members of the academy trust.

-The Chair of Governors and Vice Chair are elected by the Governing Body at the first meeting of the full Governing Body each year.
+The Chair of Governors and Vice Chair are elected by the Governing Body at the first meeting of the full Governing Body on a tri-annual basis.

 The governors welcome any comments and suggestions on the school and are particularly interested in the views of parents and carers.
 Representatives from the governors regularly attend the School’s PTFA Group meetings to ensure they hear these views directly from the parents.